Installation

 meta.json ← repo identity, last scan, timestamps

-config.yml ← exceptions and rule configuration
+config.yml ← per-repo settings, exceptions, rule configuration

 audit.log ← full scan history (append-only)